List of Donald Trump rallies (December 2016–2022)

-This is a list of rallies held by Donald Trump, who served as the 45th president of the United States from 2017 to 2021, after his 2016 election, for the 2018 midterms in support of various politicians, for his campaign in the 2020 presidential election, and for the 2022 midterms in support of various politicians.
+This is a list of rallies held by Donald Trump, who served as the 45th president of the United States from January 20th, 2017 to January 20th, 2021 after his victory in 2016 presidential election, for the 2018 midterms in support of various politicians, for his unsuccessful campaign in the 2020 presidential election, and for the 2022 midterms in support of various politicians.
+He was inaugurated as the 47th president of the United States in 2025 after his victory in the 2024 presidential election.